fragcolor-xyz/shards-examples/tutorials/primer/manipulate-data.md

 Data manipulation is the sole reason for a computer program to exist.
 In this section, we take a look at how Shards code understands and manipulates data.

+!!! note
+    This section talks specifically about manipulating data *within* a wire or a shard.
+For other use cases refer to [macros](#macros) and the [appendix D - Mal/EDN](#appendix-d-maledn).

 ## Data types and values

 Data comes in many forms and we call these forms *data types*.
-For example - *4* is a number and *"Hello there"* is a block of text, etc.
+For example, *4* is a number type while *"Hello there"* is a string type (block of text).

 While a data type is a description of the kind of data under consideration, a *value* is an actual data value.
 These are also called *literals*.
 So, *4* is a literal and its data type is numeric.